bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module4-software-testing-documentation-and-licensing/README.md

 it locally, and for an extra stretch goal - put it in a `/docs` directory in your repo and enable GitHub Pages to serve it on the web!

-Try [pytest](https://docs.pytest.org/en/latest/), a widely used Python testing framework a bit more powerful than `unittest` (though you do have to install it - but you've been dealing with `pip` a lot!).
+Try [unittest](https://docs.python.org/3/library/unittest.html), a Python testing framework apart of the standard library a bit less powerful than `pytest`.

 Read [the MIT License, Line by Line](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html),